What is the aspirational identity of your customer, and how can it help you to make a sale?

 For me here at StoryWorks, when asked what I do, I say – “Most small business owners struggle knowing what to say when asked what they do.
 Using a proven marketing framework, I help them find the words to say that will resonate with their customers.
 So they can be seen as the savvy business leader they are.”

-If you struggle knowing what to say about your business, I’d love to talk with you and help.
+If you struggle knowing what to say when talking about your business, I’d love to speak with you and help.
 Schedule A Call and let’s talk!